-The American Heart Association recommends that you limit your intake of foods high in calories or low in nutrition, including foods like soft drinks and candy that have a lot of sugars.
-We know that soda and junk food is bad for us.
-But do we actually know why?
+The American Heart Association recommends that you limit your intake of foods high in calories or low in nutrition, including foods like soda and candy, that have a lot of sugars.
+Most everyone knows that these are unhealthy, but do you know the reasons why?

 People may think that any food that is low in fat is inherently healthy.
-This is not the case!
-For example, soda and hard candy have no fat, but they also have no vitamins, minerals, fiber, or other health-promoting ingredients.
+This is not the case.
+For example, soda and hard candy have no fat, but they also have no vitamins, minerals, fiber, or other heart-healthy ingredients.
 What they do have is sugar, and lots of it.
 And a lot of sugar can add up to a lot of calories.

 In addition, sugary foods often take the place of healthier foods.
 For example, when was the last time you chose a soda over a glass of skim milk or snacked on gummi bears instead of an apple?